4 Freelancing Tips to Help You Become a Successful Freelancer in 2024

 This is all well and good, except marketing is for brands.
 It really shouldn't be for people.
 As the inspirational Rachael Kay Albers says in her podcast, Marketing Muckracking, brands leave no room for the self.
 Evidence of this is littered across LinkedIn.
 Copywriters who only talk about the benefits of copywriting to a website and how it will drive sales.
 SEO experts who only talk about why you need a strong SEO strategy.

 I'm human.
 You're human.
-Anything should be on-brand for a human being because the human experience should not be limited.
+I do believe anything should be on-brand for a human being because the human experience should not be limited.

 • How can I continue to be a freelance copywriter as someone who is not interested in hustle culture?
-Freelance, especially in the earlier stages, demands building a brand/persona/presence and continually connecting with prospective clients.
+Freelance demands building a brand/persona/presence and continually connecting with prospective clients, especially in the earlier stages.
 It can be exhausting.
+And while I won't talk about it here, I absolutely think there's something to be said about how high the price of entry to freelancing can be.

-• How can I operate as a freelance copywriter as an anti-racist, anti-capitalist?
+• How can I operate as a freelance copywriter as an anti-capitalist?
 Copywriting exists to sell things.
-Persuade people to take action, with a sense of urgency.
+Persuade people to take action with a sense of urgency.
 If you don't do it now, you'll never do it!
 The chance will go away.
-I dream of a society that doesn't thrive on exploiting pain points in order to make more money with which to buy more things so that we can uphold a societal structure where the rich get richer and the poor get poorer.
+I dream of a society that doesn't thrive on exploiting pain points to make more money with which to buy more things so that we can uphold a societal structure where the rich get richer, and the poor get poorer.

-• Can I use the tools in my toolbox to persuade people to act for the greater good of society instead of just to buy a new video game or a self-help course?
+• Can I use the tools in my toolbox to persuade people to act for the greater good of society instead of buying a new video game or a self-help course?
 Can I get other people to jump on this crazy train with me?

 Perhaps we can burn the things that aren't serving us to the ground, like content mills, low wages, personal branding that keeps us in a box, uncompensated work, and AI detectors that tells us we aren't human, and rebuild a joyful future from the ashes.